 Cross-border authorisation

-If you use customs procedures in more than 1 Member State, for a number of specific procedures (e.g. temporary import, inward or outward processing, etc.) you may be eligible for a cross-border authorisation.
-The authorisations are provided by the Expertise Centre for Single Authorisations (Expertisecentrum voor grensoverscheidende vergunningen, ECGOV), which is part of the Dutch Tax and Customs Administration.
+If you use customs procedures in more than 1 Member State, for a number of specific procedures (for example temporary import, inward or outward processing, etc.) you may be eligible for a cross-border authorisation.
+The authorisations are provided by the Expertise Centre for Single Authorisations (Expertisecentrum voor grensoverscheidende vergunningen, ECGOV), which is part of Dutch Customs.